Skip to main content

 2. Log in to your Supabase account.

-You can connect to a Supabase project used by another Rocket app or even one created entirely outside of Rocket.
+You can connect to a Supabase project used by another Rocket app or one created outside Rocket.

 Success check: Rocket confirms your Supabase project is connected.